 I took a deep breath.

-‘Okay Melody, what in the world is going on.
-Come and sit here and tell me and help me to understand.’
+“Okay Melody.
+What in the world is going on?
+Come and sit here, and help me to understand.”

-Somewhere in the inky blackness of her eyes I could detect the simmering glow of her passion.
+In the inky blackness of her eyes I detected the simmering glow of her passion.

-And with that she rose and glided away through the gap in the fence.
+With that she rose and glided through the gap in the fence.

-I was so dumbstruck that I did not even finish my sandwich.
-This behavior, this ordering of a man to do something, coming from a woman, out here in the bush, an order to an authority figure.. was to put it mildly, unusual.
+Dumbstruck, I did not even finish my sandwich.
+This behavior, this ordering of a man to do something, coming from a woman, out here in the Bush, an order to an authority figure, was, to put it mildly, unusual.